 However humble in my accomplishments, I was suggested - almost convinced - that my web site should have a page containing any milestones and accolades I have achieved in astrophotography.
 Here are the most significant ones I recollect at this time:

-- Was added to SBIGs Hall of Fame in 2011.
+- Was added to SBIGs Hall of Fame and received SBIG's Award for Excellence in Astronomical Imaging in 2011.
 Although the current description of this award in their web site is a bit vague, SBIG has described their Hall of Fame to be a recognition given to imagers who push the envelope in amateur astronomy.

 - Received the 2010 Pleiades Award from the Advanced Imaging Conference Board of Directors in December 2010.
 The Pleiades Award is an award for "rising star astrophotographers".

 - Received the 2011 AANC Amateur Award from the Astronomical Asociation of Northern California, for "outstanding and continuous support in distinguishing and fostering Amateur Astronomy".

 - I have given talks, workshops and presentations at many different events.
 To name a few of the most significant ones for me:

 - Advanced Imaging Conference (AIC) in Santa Clara, California